rohit-chouhan/email_otp/README.md

+### ⚠️🔴 IMPORTANT❗🔴⚠️
+Due to a high volume of requests, you may experience issues while sending emails.
+As we provide free email sending services, rest assured that we are actively working to resolve this matter as soon as possible.
+This service package is here to stay!
+Thank you for your understanding and continued support ❤️😊.

 # Welcome to Email OTP: Your Fast and Simple Email Authentication OTP Solution!

 Email OTP is a Flutter package designed to simplify email authentication through one-time passwords (OTPs).
 With Email OTP, you can effortlessly generate OTPs and send them to your users' email addresses, ensuring secure identity verification.